Powered by SchoolDash

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details

-Attainment: About average.
+Attainment: Below average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Attendance: Below average.
 Pupil absence rates are quite high and the incidence of persistent absence is roughly average.